M:ZINE/Young People’s Art Studio

 - foster a sense of pride in their local area amongst young people

-As part of Engage’s (the National Association for Gallery Education) national programme, we run Let’s Create Art workshops in the February half-term and regular drop-in sessions at Caerbladon, and in September 2025 we mounted a Young Artists’ Exhibition at the John Bowen Gallery featuring selected work from seven young people aged 13 – 16.
+As part of Engage’s (the National Association for Gallery Education) national programme, we run Let’s Create Art workshops for young people aged 13+ in the February half-term and regular drop-in sessions at Caerbladon.
+In September 2025 we mounted a Young Artists’ Exhibition at the John Bowen Gallery featuring selected work from seven young people aged 13 – 16.
 The artwork was selected from submissions by local young people 13 - 18 years old, and works by Chris Hills, Jess Waddell, Iona Carter, Lizzie Marriage, Rufus Lawton and Ellie Priest were on display.

 We want to give young people the opportunity to lead, be change makers and be actively involved in work within the arts and creative sector.